eifinger/appdaemon-scripts/README.md

 ### globals and secrets
 As there is currently no functionality for secrets like there is for the HA config I am using [globals.py](globals.py) where I implemented the methods ``get_arg`` and ``get_arg_list`` which do nothing else than the standard ``self.args["argname"]`` but if the argument starts with ``secret`` it will search for actual value of the argument using a dictionary in the module ``secrets.py``.
 As I don't upload this file to github I included the file [travis_secrets.py](travis_secrets.py) to make it easier to retrace for others.

+## app_switch
+Every App has an input_boolean inside HA which turns it on/off.
+This is useful if I don't want any notifications right now or an App is misbehaving.

 ## App list

 *   [Alexa Intents](#alexaintents)